Quercus palustris - Pin Oak

 Share this product

-About Quercus palustris - Pin Oak
+About Your New Quercus palustris - Pin Oak

 Quercus palustris (Pin Oak) looks excellent as a striking, pyramidal feature tree that adds strong architectural form and vibrant seasonal colour to gardens and landscapes.
 Its deeply lobed, glossy green foliage turns brilliant red and russet in autumn, creating eye-catching contrast and dynamic visual interest.